Which MBA application round should I apply in?

 MBA programs typically have three application rounds: Round 1, Round 2, and Round 3.
 The deadlines for these rounds are usually in September, January, and April respectively.

 Most MBA applicants have to make a decision about which application round to submit their application.
-The first question that would have crossed your mind: Which round offers the best chance of admission?
+The first question that would have crossed your mind: Which round offers the best chance of admission: Round 1, Round 2, or Round 3?
 The answer is: It depends.

 Each round has different advantages and disadvantages, so you need to carefully consider your options before deciding which one to choose.